Craft an Underwater Viewer!

 - Rubber band

-- Stretch a 12"-16" long piece of plastic wrap over one end of the can.
-Make sure it's tight over the can's opening, then secure it with a rubber band.
+- Have your child tightly stretch a piece of plastic wrap over one end of the can.
+Secure it in place with a rubber band.